7 Breathtaking Open World Games Like "Far Cry"

 Rockstar went to extreme levels with some of the details that you may not even notice while playing.
 It’s those little touches that make GTA V a must-play game for every fan of open-world games.

-Take a look at the embedded trailer down below.
-It’s hard to believe that Just Cause 2 plays as good as it looks in trailers.
+It’s hard to believe that Just Cause 2 plays as well as it looks in trailers.
 Apparently, this game packs in more explosions than a usual blockbuster, bursting into the “Action-Adventure” genre in emphatic fashion.

 Just Cause 2 puts you in the shoes of a field agent of a powerful American agency who travels to a South Asian island to find out what happened to his colleague over there.
 It’s not clear whether his friend is already dead or alive, so it’s up to Rico to investigate more about this case.
 Besides trying to trace is friends, he is also on a mission to overthrow the dictator of that island.
 To do so he must weaken his position by causing as much mayhem on the island as possible.